niklasramo/palikka/README.md

 Palikka is already production ready and unit tested, but here are some things to consider and possibly implement before getting to v1.0.0.

+* **Event system**
+  * The built-in event system, which is used to emit and listen module initiation events, is initiated with a reusable event controller class which could be useful for allowing modules to create their own private event systems easily.
+So it might make sense to bring this functionality as a part of the public API instead of hiding it as a private member.
+However, Palikka is not intended as an event emitter library so maybe this is a bad idea.
 * **Module versioning**
   * Should we add some way to add version number to the module and make it possible to require spedific version(s) of a module?
 This would be especially helpful with third party libraries that are imported as modules.
 Naturally this would be a n optional feature.
 * **Circular modules handling**